Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Homo/Alien_Encounters_Cross_Culture/Medium_Independent/Physics/Geometric_Resolution/The_Vacuum_Coupling_Model_Epistemic10.md

 ## DOCUMENT METADATA

-- Status: Canonical epistemic charter — Version 4
+- Status: Canonical epistemic charter — Version 5
-- Supersedes: The_Vacuum_Coupling_Model_Epistemic10.md
+- Supersedes: The_Vacuum_Coupling_Potential_Epistemic_Charter_v4.md
-  (Version 3)
+  (Version 4)
 - Session: 2026-03-21
 - Author: Eric Robert Lawson / GitHub Copilot
-- Key changes from Version 3:
+- Key changes from Version 4:
-  1. Part 0 added — Attractor Geometry Operating
+  1. Part 0.7 added — Observational Resolution Is
-     Principles stated from first principles.
-     Document is now fully self-contained.
-  2. Triadic invariant derived, not just stated.
-     Newton-Waddington-Vacuum triad explained
-     with Newton's alchemy/prophecy work included.
+     Part of R, Not Separate From It.
+The three-layer distinction (event geometry / raw capture / interpreted record) formally established as
+     an operating principle of the framework.
+  2. Part IV restructured:
+     — The Observational Blackout Principle formally
+       elevated to a named, first-class epistemic
+       statement.
+The zoom-out at 2:47 is not a footnote.
+It is a formal constraint on how the record may be used.
+     — The Three-Period Resolution Structure
+       (Period A / B / C) formally defined with distinct epistemic status for each period.
+     — Calibration parameters table extended with
+       Layer 2 Variance Status column.
+     — Split duration row added: lower bound ≥15s, upper bound formally unknown.
-  3. Coherence ≠ truth formally stated in Part 0.
+  3. Part V updated:
-  4. Direction of derivation stated as non-negotiable operating principle.
-  5. Companion document relationship formally scoped — what each document contains and what the coupled pair achieves together.
-  6. Convergence structure of O-6 and O-3 noted —
+     — O-7 added: split duration and post-2:47
+       status as a formal open item.
+     — O-8 added: Period A enhanced resolution analysis as the highest-priority
+       observational action available.
+     — Convergence structure extended: O-7 closes
-     they are the same derivation from two directions.
-They converge at the S-equation
+       via the same S-equation steady-state
-     steady-state solution.
+       derivation as O-3 and O-6.
+  4. Part VI updated: self-referential statement extended with the R-stratification note.
+  5. Part VII updated: AXIOM 6 added —
+     R is stratified by observational resolution.
+     Six axioms, not five.
+  6. What Follows From Axioms: split duration lower bound added.
+  7. What Would Falsify From Above: Period A enhanced analysis falsification criterion added with appropriate uncertainty framing.
 - Companion document:
   The_Vacuum_Coupling_Potential_Model8.md
   Contains: complete mathematical treatment,